TUBB/FriendlyCrash/README.md

 ```

 # Custom
 We add callback for app lifecycle, like `moved to foreground` and `moved to background`.
-You can get the notify when app crashed, then do something.
+Also you can get the notify when app crashed, then do something.
 ```kotlin
 FriendlyCrash.build(this) { isOnForeground ->
     if (isOnForeground) {